2022-2023 Student Organizations, Advocacy Programs, and Journals

 Moot Court Executive Board (MCEB)

-Our mission is to unite LGBT+ law students and allies at W&L Law in efforts to promote diversity, inclusion, intersectionality, and support for LGBT+ issues.
-We welcome participation and support from people of all different identities, viewpoints, and backgrounds who support the dignity and equality of LGBT+ individuals.
+OutLaw's mission is to unite LGBTQ+ law students, faculty, community members, and allies to promote diversity, inclusion, intersectionality, and support for queer issues.
+We welcome participation and support from people of all different identities, viewpoints, and backgrounds who support the dignity and equality of LGBTQ+ individuals.

 Phi Alpha Delta Law Fraternity (PAD)